ethereum/ERCs/ERCS/erc-xxxx.md

 */
 interface IERCxxxx {
     /**
-    *  @notice Returns the fixed rate payer.
+    *  @notice Returns the fixed rate payer account address.
 The party who aggreed to pay fixed interest */ function fixedRatePayer() external view returns(address);

     /**
-    *  @notice Returns the floating rate payer.
+    *  @notice Returns the floating rate payer account address.
 The party who aggreed to pay floating interest */ function floatingRatePayer() external view returns(address);

     /**
     *  @notice Returns the fixed interest rate.
 It is RECOMMENDED to express the interest rate in basis point unit
     *          1 basis point = 0.01% = 0.0001
-    *          ex: if interest rate = 5%, then coupon() => 500 basis points
+    *          ex: if interest rate = 2.5%, then fixedRate() => 250 basis points
     */
     function fixedRate() external view returns(uint256);

     /**
-    *  @notice Returns the floating rate spread.
+    *  @notice Returns the floating rate spread, i.e. the fixed part of the floating interest rate.
 It is RECOMMENDED to express the spread in basis point unit
     *          1 basis point = 0.01% = 0.0001
-    *          ex: if interest rate = 5%, then coupon() => 500 basis points
+    *          ex: if spread = 0.5%, then floatingRateSpread() => 50 basis points
     */
     function floatingRateSpread() external view returns(uint256);